firefox-devtools/ux/README.md

 5. Optional: To test small changes live, you can [use the Inspector on DevTools](https://developer.mozilla.org/en-US/docs/Tools/Browser_Toolbox).
 This is a great way to quickly see how e.g. a new color would look across the whole UI without having to mock it up exactly.

 6. Get a final sign-off from Victoria to send your design into development mode!

+## Tips
-7. Bonus: Take screenshots of every stage for your portfolio :)
+* Take screenshots of every stage for your portfolio :)
+* Re-save icons in Illustrator and follow the [SVG guidelines](https://developer.mozilla.org/en-US/docs/Mozilla/Developer_guide/SVG_Guidelines) for better performance.
+(A Mozilla person can help if you don't have a copy of Illustrator.)

 ## Implementing Your Own Design